- New England School of Law JD, cum laude (2006), Senior Literary Editor, New England Journal on Criminal and Civil

 - Massachusetts Bar Association

-- National Academy of Elder Law Attorneys, Massachusetts Chapter, Litigation Review Committee member, Public Policy Committee member
+- National Academy of Elder Law Attorneys, Massachusetts Chapter, Board of Directors, Litigation Review Committee member, Public Policy Committee member

 Lisa M. Neeley

 Lisa is an attorney in the Firm's Trusts and Estates Group.
 She focuses her practice on elder law with an emphasis on Medicaid applications and appeals, estate and special needs planning, probate administration, and guardianship and conservatorship proceedings.

 Lisa is an active member of the Massachusetts Chapter of the National Academy of Elder Law Attorneys (NAELA), and serves on the organization’s public policy committee and litigation committee.
 In 2016, Lisa was a recipient of NAELA’s John J. Ford Litigation Advocacy Award in recognition of her dedication and commitment to people as they age and for individuals with special needs.

 Prior to joining the Firm, Lisa was an Officer with Fletcher Tilton PC.